Why Kids Need Us To Talk To Them About Extremism Online

 Listen.

-Talk about values and belonging.
+Talk about values and build belonging.

-We will not counter extremism only by banning our kids from certain sites.
+We will not counter extremism by simply banning kids from certain sites.
 As we have learned in the past, extremists “pop up” in new places online as soon as they are shut down.
-To be clear, we should absolutely use monitoring and limits as important tools in our toolkit.
-But this is rarely effective unless we make an equal commitment to talking about inclusive values, teaching critical thinking, and staying connected.
-Talk together about things like, “Why do you go where you go online?
-How do you benefit?
+We should absolutely use monitoring and limits as important tools in our toolkit.
+But this is rarely effective unless we make an equal commitment to talking about belonging and values.
+Talk together about things like, “Where are you spending time online?
 Who belongs here?
 Who might not experience belonging here?
-Where do you experience belonging?
 Why?”
+Specifically seeking out places for boys and young men to experience belonging and build a positive sense of purpose can buffer them from the influence of online extremism.

 Practice media literacy.